PenitentOne-2005/Mood-News-Grid/README.md

 - **Groq API / groq-sdk 1.5.0**
 - ESLint

-## Возможности
+## Possibilities

-- получение реальных новостей из открытого источника;
+- obtaining real news from an open source;
-- сохранение новостей в PostgreSQL;
+- saving news in PostgreSQL;
-- отображение новостей в виде грида;
+- displaying news in a grid layout;
-- просмотр оригинальной новости;
+- view original news item;
-- ссылка на исходный источник;
+- link to the original source;
-- переключение эмоционального тона;
+- shifting the emotional tone;
-- AI-переписывание новости;
+- AI rewriting of the news story;
-- автоматическая проверка сохранения фактов после переписывания.
+- automatic verification of fact preservation after rewriting.

-## Как запустить проект
+## How to launch a project

-### 1. Установить зависимости
+### 1. Install dependencies

-Склонировать репозиторий:
+Clone the repository:

 git clone https://github.com/PenitentOne-2005/Mood-News-Grid.git